Volunteering in Uganda

 Our partner NGO is a small organisation run entirely by volunteers.
 They work hard to ensure that all funds get invested directly into the projects, avoiding administration fees and other unnecessary costs.
 A significant amount of time is spent fundraising and collecting funds for the island projects, and all volunteers are asked to help us raise as much as they can before joining us on the island.

 Our general fundraising target is 2000€ per person.
-This is additional to, and not included in the project fee.
+This is in addition to, and not included in, the project fee.
 The idea is that by working with the NGO team prior to your arrival to understand the project and raise money for it, you’ll be better prepared to contribute when you arrive.
 The goal is 2000€, but that’s not a required minimum — all funds raised are appreciated.
 Once you are on-site, you will be involved in all decisions about where and how the money you raise will be used for the projects!

 The team knows fundraising can sometimes seem like a daunting task.
 Luckily they have had a lot of experience fundraising are here to help you whenever you might feel stuck or short on ideas.
 Fundraising can actually be a lot of fun and a great experience to learn from!